vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 number of distance calculations.

 * *Pre-filtering* uses more resources than *post-filtering* for the **same** number of `targetHits`.
-*pre-filtering* needs to execute the filter and then search the `HNSW` graph, constrained by the document ID list produced by the pre-filter execution.
+*Pre-filtering* needs to execute the filter and then search the `HNSW` graph, constrained by the document ID list produced by the pre-filter execution.